-The 7 Steps Of One Day Divorce Approach – Portland Divorce
+The 7 Steps Of One Day Divorce Approach – Oregon Divorce

-The Portland Divorce Overview process is designed to be fair and transparent.
+The Oregon Divorce Overview process is designed to be fair and transparent.

 Our primary goal is to save clients time and money and to resolve their differences quickly: our clients reach resolution on all relevant matters to their divorce—either through agreement or through the mediator’s binding decision— in one day.
 This is Mediation Binding Arbitration, “MBA” for short.
 Whereas most divorces in Oregon take nine months to a year or longer, with our Oregon divorce attorney process your divorce can be completed in as little as three months thanks to our innovative approach.